Neofolk: Characteristics

 Neofolk blends elements of traditional and contemporary folk music with post-industrial and avant-garde influences, distinguishing it from mainstream folk traditions.
 It is commonly defined by the use of acoustic instruments.
 Artists incorporate influences from genres such as dark wave and dark ambient.
 Vocals may range from melodic singing to spoken word, with arrangements emphasizing atmosphere and mood over conventional song structures.
 Most neofolk artists stem from Nordic countries, Germany and Italy.
 The style often incorporates lyrical themes drawn from paganism, nature, and European history and mythology.

 History

 Forerunners

 Neofolk has its origins in 1960s musical groups who began taking influence from traditional folk music.
 Folk musicians such as Vulcan's Hammer, Changes, Leonard Cohen, and Comus could be considered harbingers of the sound that later influenced the neofolk artists.
-Also the later explorations of Velvet Underground's band members, specifically those of Nico, have been called a major influence on what later became neofolk.
+Also the later explorations of the Velvet Underground's band members, specifically those of Nico, have been called a major influence on what later became neofolk.